Singularities and Topological Change for Deforming Domains in Manifolds

+and $V^{k} \subset H(D)$ denotes $k$-dimensional linear subspaces of $H(D)$.
+Furthermore, the eigenfunction $u_{k}$ attains the minimum of $B_{L}$ in the first formula of \eqref{e1.12}.

+By elliptic regularity theory with Sobolev embedding theorem, the eigenfunctions $u_{k}$ are regular; in particular, $u_k \in \mathcal{F}_0(D)$.
+(A similar regularity argument was provided in Remark 2.8 in our previous paper \cite{H24}.)

-In the Sobolev setting, the Rayleigh coefficients and the related results in \eqref{e1.7} are still valid.
-Using Sobolev embedding theorem, we obtain the regularity of the eigenfunctions $u_{k}$, $k = 1,2,\ldots$, i.e., $u_{k} \in \mathcal{F}_{0}(D)$.
-In particular, a Jacobi field on $D$ defined in the last paragraph is also in $\mathcal{F}_{0}(D)$.
-Clearly, we may select $u_{k}$ such that $\{ u_{1},u_{2},\ldots \}$ constitutes an orthonormal basis of $H(D)$.
-Furthermore, by \eqref{e1.7}, it is straightforward to see that
+In particular, a Jacobi field on $D$ defined as above is also in $\mathcal{F}_{0}(D)$, by the same regularity argument.
+We may select $u_{k}$ such that $\{ u_{1},u_{2},\ldots \}$ constitutes an orthonormal basis of $H(D)$.
+Furthermore, by \eqref{e1.12}, it is straightforward to see that

 where $D$ and $D'$ are two domains in $M^{n}$ and $\lambda_{k}$ are the eigenvalues corresponding to the eigenfunction $u_{k}$.